-Rose has worked with the NHS, in the private sector and also for MIND.
-She has practiced in the North West, North East, Essex, East Anglia, Eire and Wales.
+Rose Hall is a BABCP accredited cognitive behavioural psychotherapist with qualifications as a psychodynamic psychotherapist, counselor and solution focused therapist.
+She is also an NSPCC-trained Safeguarding Supervisor.
+She has worked with the NHS, in the private sector and also for MIND.
+She has practiced in the North West, North East, North Essex, East Anglia, Eire and Wales.

 Rose served as Principle Investigator for the Multi-site Randomized Controlled Trail [MRCT] SHIFT trial which evaluated family practice for adolescents who self-harm.
 She has been awarded a Certificate for Services to Research.

 When employed in the NHS Rose had clinical leadership and service transformation responsibilities.
 Rose was a Critical Friend to the Department of Heath’s development of CYP-IAPT representing the BABCP Child and Adolescent Special Interest Committee.
 She is an elected member of the BABCP Supervision SIG Committee.

 Rose Maria Hall.
 M.Sc., PgDs., B.Sc., DipHE., RMN.